Exclusive: France defends Renault stake increase in letter to Ghosn - sources

 "He makes clear it's not the government who is upsetting the balance," one source said.
 "There is a warning between the lines."

-The standoff comes at a sensitive time, as Ghosn pushes through an ambitious Renault-Nissan convergence program under a handful of recently appointed lieutenants, deepening unease among Renault engineers.
+The standoff comes at a sensitive time, as Ghosn pushes through an ambitious Renault-Nissan convergence programme under a handful of recently appointed lieutenants, deepening unease among Renault engineers.

 Three of the four alliance-wide operational chiefs are Nissan executives, a fact that French officials also cite in conversations about the government stake increase.